-General Services that our plan pays for What you must pay Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) The plan will pay for the following services, and maybe other \$0 You must get approval from the services not listed here: Semi-private room (or a private room if it is medically necessary) Meals, including special diets plan to keep getting inpatient care at an out-of-network hospital after your emergency is under control.
+General Services that our plan pays for What you must pay Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) (continued) appliances, such as wheelchairs operating and recovery room services physical, occupational, and speech therapy inpatient substance use disorder services blood, including storage and administration The plan will pay for whole blood and packed red cells beginning with the first pint of blood you need.
+The plan will pay for all other parts of blood beginning with the first pint used. physician services In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
+Transplant providers may be local or outside of the service area.
+If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services locally or outside the pattern of care for your community.
+If MeridianComplete provides transplant services outside the pattern of care for your community and you choose to get your transplant there, we will arrange or pay for lodging and travel costs for you and one other person.
+If transplant services are available at a local Medicare-approved transplant center. transportation and lodging will not be covered by MeridianComplete.
+Lodging and travel costs require prior plan approval and are subject to plan limitations.
+The plan will only arrange or pay for lodging and travel for care that is related to transplant This benefit is continued on the next page eneral Services that our plan pays for What you must pay Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) (continued) services.
+For more information on transplant services, including travel cost limitations, please call Member Services at the numbers listed on the back of this booklet.
+Inpatient services in psychiatric hospital \$0 Medicaid Specialty Behavioral Health Services are provided by regional Pre-paid Inpatient Health Plans (PIHPs) or Community Mental Health Services Providers (CMHSPs).
+This includes inpatient services in psychiatric hospitals.
 Prior Authorization (approval in advance) may be required.
-Please Regular nursing services Costs of special care units, such as intensive care or coronary care units Drugs and medications Lab tests X-rays and other radiology services contact the plan for details.
-Needed surgical and medical supplies Appliances, such as wheelchairs Operating and recovery room services Physical, occupational, and speech therapy Inpatient substance use disorder services Blood, including storage and administration The plan will pay for whole blood and packed red cells beginning with the first pint of blood you need.
-The plan will pay for all other parts of blood beginning with the first pint used.
-Physician services In some cases, the following types of transplants; corneal.
-In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-This benefit is continued on the next page

-General Services that our plan pays for What you must pay npatient stay: Covered services in a hospital or skilled nursing facility (SNF) (continued) С f you need a transplant, a Medicare-approved transplant enter will review your case and decide whether you are a candidate for a transplant. a N Ic N tr c w o Transplant providers may be local or outside of the service area.
-If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services ocally or outside the pattern of care for your community.
-If MeridianComplete (Medicare-Medicaid Plan) provides ransplant services outside the pattern of care for your community and you choose to get your transplant there, we will arrange or pay for lodging and travel costs for you and one other person.
-If transplant services are available at a local Medicare-approved transplant center, transportation and odging will not be covered by MeridianComplete (Medicare-Medicaid Plan). s ld F c odging and travel costs require prior plan approval and are subject to plan limitations.
-The plan will only arrange or pay for odging and travel for care that is related transplant services.
-For more information on transplant services, including travel cost limitations, please call Member Services at the numbers sted on the back of this booklet.

-General Services that our plan pays for What you must pay Inpatient services in psychiatric hospital \$0 Contact the plan or your Care Coordinator to determine if the services will be provided through the plan or the Prepaid Inpatient Health Plan (PIHP).
-Refer to Section E2 in this chapter, page 114 for more information.
-Prior Authorization (approval in advance) may be required.
-Please contact the plan for details.
-For members residing in Wayne county, the PIHP must approve admission for a psychiatric inpatient hospital stay.
-For members residing in Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, Macomb, St. Joseph, and Van Buren counties, Meridian must approve admission for a psychiatric inpatient hospital stay.
+Please If you live in Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, Macomb, St. Joseph, and Van Buren Counties, the plan will refer you for this service. contact the plan for details.
+For members If you live in Wayne County, the plan will refer you to the Wayne County Integrated Health Network for this service. residing in Wayne County, Refer to Section F in this chapter, page 111 for more information. the PIHP must approve admission for a psychiatric inpatient hospital stay.
+For members residing in Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, Macomb, St. Joseph, and Van Buren Counties, MeridianComplete must approve admission for a psychiatric inpatient hospital stay